peterb12/A-Tour-Of-Haskell/Week2.md

 That's it!
 Try it out in the REPL.

+One note: **the order matters**: Haskell will check these cases from top to bottom in the order in which they were declared.
+When you're matching on a literal this isn't that important, but if you were to move the `letterScorePM _` line above the `A` case, every letter would be worth 0, which would be wrong.

 ### Homework 2: Nucleotides, Using Pattern Matching

-Please write a new version of the nucleotide function you wrote for Homework 1.
+Please write a new version of the nucleotide function you wrote for Homework 1, using the function named `nucleotidePattern`.
 This time, don't use if, and instead use pattern matching to accomplish the task.

 ### Editorial Comment

-Pattern matching is probably _the single most important syntax you'll learn in Haskell_.
+Pattern matching is probably **the single most important syntax you'll learn in Haskell**.
 It actually does more than we are telling you here.
 It's not just a fancy conditional, but also is the **primary way** that we break down complex data structures to allow us to write easier functions.
 Since we don't have any complex data structures yet, you're not seeing this side of it.
 But if you remember one thing from this chapter, make it pattern matching.
 Pattern matching should always be the first technique you reach for when solving problems in Haskell.
 It won't always apply, but when it does it will usually be the best way.

 ## Lists